giese1/Project1-wine-quality-prediction/README.md

 # Project1-wine-quality-prediction

-#This is a data science project with the main objective to use machine learning to predict wine quality based on 11 predecessor variables
+#This is a data science project using R with the main objective to use machine learning to predict wine quality based on 11 predecessor variables

 #there are two datasets in this project: